CharlesRozel/Blog/_posts/2026-01-27-Free-novel-template.md

 LaTeX does the formatting and leaves the content to you.

-You can copy the code from the template or download the code from [quaystonebooks.com][1]

 You do not need to understand the code, but you will need a free LaTeX editor to process the code.

 Use Google (or your favourite search engine) to find a free editor for Windows, Mac or Linux.

 A free editor called [TexStudio][2] is recommended for Windows.

-I use Macs and a free editor called [TeXShop](), which is also recommended for Linux users.
+I use Macs and a free editor called [TeXShop][3], which is also recommended for Linux users.

 If you are a programmer you can use VSCode or Vim.